octimot/StoryToolkitAI/FEATURES.md

 _Note: The Resolve API integration is not available on the Free version of Resolve, you need to have a working Studio license installed on your machine to use this feature._

+### Connecting to the Resolve API
+Starting with version 0.18.1, the tool starts with the Resolve API connection disabled since many folks don't have are not using the tool in connection to Resolve.
+To enable the connection, use the top menu bar: `Integrations -> Connect to Resolve API` You can disable the connection at any point from the same menu.

 ### Linking Transcriptions to Timelines
 In the transcription window, the "Link" button will attach the transcription to the currently opened timeline in